rp-1701/2-Phase-Commit-SpringBoot/README.md

 # Two-Phase Commit Implementation - Zomato 10-min Delivery

-This project demonstrates a simplified implementation of the Two-Phase Commit protocol using a Zomato 10-minute delivery scenario.
+This project demonstrates a simplified implementation of the Two-Phase Commit protocol using a Zomato 10-minute delivery scenario, along with proper concurrency handling using both optimistic and pessimistic locking.

+## Problem Statement
+Implement a 10-minute delivery system that ensures:
+1. Item availability in nearby store
+2. Delivery agent availability
+3. Atomic transaction across both resources

 ## System Components